 Advice has been sought on the scope to secure planning approval for an additional dwelling/s within the grounds of an existing property.
-A formal pre app to the council is being progressed.
+A formal pre app to Test Valley Council was progressed.

-Lucid Planning has coordinated and subsequently submitted a fully supported Certificate of Lawfulness on behalf of the owners of the Ampfield Golf Club to formalise commencement of the previously consented planning permission for provision of events facilities.
+Lucid Planning has coordinated, submitted and secured a Certificate of Lawfulness on behalf of the owners of the Ampfield Golf Club to formalise commencement of the previously consented planning permission for provision of events facilities.

 After extensive negotiation a positive decision has been secured from Winchester City Council relative to phase 3 of the Whiteley town centre redevelopment, to include additional retail floorspace and a 4 storey decked car park.
 The client, made up of British land and USS, is delighted.